ConeDragon/docs/building/markdown/internal-linking.md

 ## Usage

 There is no special syntax for links to be decorated in this manner.
-Instead we check to see if the link href follows one of two forms:
+Instead, we check to see if the link href follows one of two forms:

 - A URL. e.g. https://exercism.org/tracks/ruby/concepts/basics
 - An absolute path. e.g. /tracks/ruby/concepts/basics